 - Ed Quiggle, Jr. (Secretary) [Pennsylvania]

-- Zaki Manian (Interim At-large, non-voting) [SF Bay Area]
+- Zaki Manian (Legislative Working Group Chair) [SF Bay Area]

 Alex Marthews (National Chair)